JetBrains/kotlin-web-site/docs/topics/wasm/wasm-overview.md

 from scratch.
 To learn more, see our [Kotlin/Wasm browser example](https://github.com/Kotlin/kotlin-wasm-examples/tree/main/browser-example).

 The declarations for browser API support are defined using JavaScript [interoperability capabilities](wasm-js-interop.md).
 You can use the same capabilities to define your own declarations.
-In addition, Kotlin/Wasm and Kotlin/JS interoperability allows you to use
-Kotlin code from JavaScript.
+In addition, Kotlin/Wasm and JavaScript interoperability allows you to use Kotlin code from JavaScript.
 For more information, see [Use Kotlin code in JavaScript](wasm-js-interop.md#use-kotlin-code-in-javascript).